 Montana Department of Commerce

-Montana Department of Commerce is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of October 1st, 2020, Montana Department of Commerce has 1 waiting lists that are open now or opening soon.
+Montana Department of Commerce is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of January 22nd, 2021, Montana Department of Commerce has 1 waiting lists that are open now or opening soon.